HuydDo/wow-project/js-backend/README.md

 # Wow App
-This JS and Rail app will help the player to show/create new character(s).
+This JS and Rail app is JS frontend SPA which use a Rail API.
+It will be run in local dev environment.
-It can create new player if the player is not exists.

 ## Prerequisites
 The setups steps expect following tools installed on the system.